 Amazon Echo Plus: Smart home and features

 The Echo Plus' addition of a Zigbee hub made it a great place to start when building a smart home.
 So much so that Amazon bundled in a free Philips Hue bulb with the original, a practice it wisely continues with the second-gen Echo tower.

-That Zigbee hub returns here, but still no Z-Wave.
+That hub returns here, but still no Z-Wave.
 It would have been nice to see Z-Wave support added for 2018.
 There are over 94 million Z-Wave devices out there, which make up 70% of the smart home market.
 Alas, it wasn't on the cards.

-Still, the Zigbee hub is a wonderful feature and an edge over the competition.
+Still, the hub is a wonderful feature and an edge over the competition.
 You can ask Alexa to discover your devices, and if they run on Zigbee β like Philips Hue β it'll add them to your list of devices.
-That means you won't need a separate hub to run them.
+That means you won't need a separate white box to run them.
 It's an advantage that neither Google nor Apple can match, and it makes the Echo Plus the device to buy if you want to start a smart home.
 That also helps make Alexa the first-choice assistant for controlling the smart home.

 The big new sensor in the Echo Plus is for temperature.
 It can be a little difficult to figure out how to use this at first, because it's very simple to confuse Alexa into telling you the weather outside.
 Saying, "Alexa, what's the temperature?" defaults to the weather.
 To check the indoor temperature, you have to specify the room the Echo Plus is in.

 Which we suppose is fine if you only care about one room.
 I had the Echo Plus set up in the living room, and could get the temperature of that easily.
 But if I wanted to know the temperature of my bedroom, or the guest room, I obviously couldn't without buying separate temperature sensors β or an Echo Plus for every room of my house.